Beauty, Fitness & Nutrition

 Q2.
 Which character was represented on almost every episode of the Charlie’s Angels 1970’s television series, as well as the 2000 and 2003 Charlie’s Angels big-screen movies?

-The “Angels” of Charlie’s Angels featured in the above first season trailer were 3 female Los Angeles police academy graduates (characters Kelly, Sabrina and Jill) hired by a millionaire (Charlie Townsend) to work as private investigators.
-From left below, the Charlie’s Angels original cast circa 1977: Jaclyn Smith, David Doyle, Kate Jackson, and Farrah Fawcett.
+The “Angels” of Charlie’s Angels featured in this first season trailer were 3 female Los Angeles police academy graduates (characters Kelly, Sabrina and Jill) hired by a millionaire (Charlie Townsend) to work as private investigators.

 farrah fawcett 1970s, american actress, red bikini poster